publisha/publisha.github.io/_papers/footnotes.md

 Footnotes and Endnotes are a burden for the reader, and with our screen reading experience, the hyperlink and popup note makes navigating this supplementary information so much more usable and compelling.

-It is essential that publishers of digital content do convert their _out of the flow_ content to interactive through click or touch.
+It is essential that publishers of digital content do convert their _out of the flow_ content to be interactive through click or touch.

 [^1]: Chuck Zerby, *The Devil’s Details: A History of Footnotes* (Touchstone 2002)